 Part of my research and teaching is based on the Healthy Campus 2020 approach.
 Healthy Campus 2020 is a framework to support campuses in improving the health of their students, staff, and faculty.
 Fraser University has made a great short clip explaining exactly what a Healthy Campus approach implies.
-In additon from October 2018 onward, Leiden University will be part of the Healthy Universities Network.
+Leiden University is part of the Healthy Universities Network.
 The short video that illustrates the Leiden way of implementing the Healthy University can be found via this link.
 The kick-off event was on October 17th, 2018.
 In October 2019 we had another successful week full of exciting events and workshops!
 In 2020 the Healthy University will provide an exciting online offer of workshops, lessons, webinars and lunchpresentation.

 Together with Professor Paul Norman of Sheffield University and Doctor Amelie Wiedemann from the Free University of Berlin, we are working on a transnational intervention study, called

 Lost in transition: Developing self-regulation skills to reduce health-risk behaviour in new university students (TRANSFER).